lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 ## Running the Scenario Using CITROS

 ### Running Locally
 First ensure that the project has been [built and sourced](https://citros.io/doc/docs_tutorials/getting_started/#build-the-project).
+Set up the performance setup listed in ```.citros/simulations/simulation_poliastro_atmo_drag.json```: for local run the recommended timeout value is 360 seconds. <br/>
 Now we can launch the project locally:
 ```bash
 >>> citros run -n 'poliastro' -m 'local test run'